-For FY2006, the President requests \$616 million for regular ESCM expenditures and \$910 million for worldwide security upgrades, for a total account level of \$1.53 billion, a 1.5% increase over FY2005 enacted funding.
-The most significant portion of funding for this account - that needed for the U.S. embassies in Iraq and Afghanistan - are not included in the President's FY2006 State Department budget, but are included in the FY2005 Emergency Supplemental Appropriation, as requested, that passed Congress on May 10 and was signed by the President on May 11 (P.L.
+For FY2006, the President requested \$616 million for regular ESCM expenditures and \$910 million for worldwide security upgrades, for a total account level of \$1.52 billion, a 1.5% increase over FY2005.
+The most significant portion of funding for this account - amounts needed for the U.S. embassies in Iraq and Afghanistan - were not included in the President's FY2006 State Department budget, but were proposed in the FY2005 Emergency Supplemental Appropriation that the President signed on May 11 (P.L.
 109-13; H.R.
 1268).

 Congressional Action.
 The House-passed measure (H.R.
-2862) recommends \$603.5 million for regular ESCM, in addition to \$910.2 million for worldwide security upgrades.
+2862) recommended \$603.5 million for regular ESCM, in addition to \$910.2 million for worldwide security upgrades.
 The Senate (H.R.
-3057) recommends \$603.8 million for regular ESCM, as well, and \$900.2 million for embassy worldwide security upgrades.
+3057) recommended \$603.8 million for regular ESCM, as well, and \$900.2 million for embassy worldwide security upgrades.
+The conference report provides \$598.8 million for regular ESCM (identical to the Senate, but less than the House) and \$910.2 million for worldwide security upgrades (equal to the House and more than the Senate).

 Educational and Cultural Exchanges.
 This account funds programs authorized by the Mutual Educational and Cultural Exchange Act of 1961, such as the Fulbright Academic Exchange Program, as well as leadership programs for foreign leaders and professionals.
 Government exchange programs came under close scrutiny in past years for being excessive in number and duplicative.
-By a July 1997 executive order,23 the Office of U.S. Government International Exchange and Training Coordination was created.
+By a July 1997 executive order, 23 the Office of U.S. Government International Exchange and Training Coordination was created.
 For the FY2002 budget, Congress passed \$237 million, including \$125 million for the Fulbright programs.
 For FY2003 this account funding was \$244 million, including \$132 million for the Fulbright programs.
 The Consolidated Appropriations Act, FY2004, set the funding for Educational and Cultural Exchanges at \$317 million, including \$150 million for Fulbright.
 The conferees noted that exchanges with Eastern European and former Soviet Union countries are to be built into the base of the Educational and Cultural Exchanges, but Congress did not provide the money necessary to fully fund those programs.